 There are ever more short saddles on the market designed for those who like to spend time in an aggressive ride position.
-Here are eight of the best short saddles.
+Here are 16 of the best short saddles.

 Short saddles work best for short, intense efforts like time trials